Aaron-Thai/emma/README.md

 I have tried to include a vocabulary list on the side, but it slows the page significantly.

 Standard features to borrow from Character AI include chat history, expanded training data, and more varied answers.
-NLP to read user prompts, detect the most relevant keyword, and perform sentiment analysis would also be interesting.
+NLP to read user prompts, detect the most relevant keyword, and do sentiment analysis would also be interesting.
 But first, being able to prompt with a full sentence is probably the priority for natural interaction.